nmdarksky/nmdarksky.github.io/state_council.md

 as secretary of the new Alliance of Historic Observatories.
 He is an adjunct in Physics at NMT in Socorro, and he has participated in IDA meetings as early as the 1990s.

+**Suzanne Eisenberg**

+I recently graduated with a bachelor's of physics with an astronomy concentration from the New Mexico Institute of Mining and Technology.
+I have a passion for science communication and would like to use my background to help with astronomy public outreach in New Mexico, so that it can be enjoyed by all!
+I believe that I can do this through being elected to the state council of NM DarkSky and look forward to working with you all!

 **Michael Hensley**